Get Amazing Vision from FineVision Trifocal Intraocular Lenses

 Above: Close up of the trifocal design in FineVision.
 Inset: Actual size FineVision IOLs

-At Insight Eye Clinic and Laser Sight, our Chief Refractive Surgeon Dr Graham Furness MBBS (WA) FRANZCO, likes to remain as objective as possible about each new product that becomes available on the market.
+At Insight Eye Clinic, our Chief Refractive Surgeon Dr Graham Furness MBBS (WA) FRANZCO, likes to remain as objective as possible about each new product that becomes available on the market.
 Despite all approved products going through rigorous safety and quality checks (mostly performed by the FDA), sometimes years of studies and trials with many volunteers reporting on dozens of different aspects about their vision and their experiences with the new product, a lot of IOLs and surgical implants that make it to the market can soon flop.

-So when Dr Furness was approached with the FineVision Trifocal IOL (intraocular lens) by Bausch & Lomb, he reserved the same amount of healthy scepticism as he usually does.
+So when Dr Furness was approached with the FineVision Trifocal IOL (intraocular lens) by Bausch & Lomb, he reserved the same amount of healthy skepticism as he usually does.
 Upon reviewing the new FineVision Trifocal IOL in detail, reading post-op reports on hundreds of recipients and studying each detail about pre-operative measurements, Dr Furness finally decided that this lens was worthy of an in-house trial.

-Before we can answer that question, we think it’s best to explain what Presbyopia is and who will benefit from this trifocal IOL.
+Before we can answer that question, we think it’s best to explain what presbyopia is and who will benefit from this trifocal IOL.

 What is Presbyopia?